SE-PRG/azmitool/README.md

 ## Description

 Azure Managed Identity tool -  **azmi** - is application designed to run at Command-line interface (CLI) inside Azure Linux Virtual Machines (VM) which simplifies authentication to Azure resources. <br /><br />
-Using VM with assigned Managed Identity and azmi installed you can easily authenticate against Azure services like Key Vault (download secrets to VM), Storage Account (download/upload files from VM into Azure container = become blobs), etc.
+Using VM with assigned Managed Identity and azmi installed you can easily authenticate against Azure services like Key Vault (download secrets to VM), Storage Account (download/upload files from VM into Azure container = become blobs), etc. You may consider azmi as Azure cloud version of [scp tool](https://linux.die.net/man/1/scp), but supporting not only file transfers, but also key vault secreats and certificates :)

 ## Examples